-- (1) Imminent danger An inspection [shall]should be made as soon as possible after the Division becomes aware of the condition, [er] practice, or act that could reasonably be expected to immediately cause death or serious physical harm. - (2) Fatality, catastrophe or accident An [investigation may]inspection, if appropriate, should be made as soon as possible after the Division becomes aware of a fatality, catastrophe, or accident. - (3) Complaint An inspection may be initiated when the Division receives a complaint, [and] based on the nature and credibility of the allegations[information indicates the complaint's probable validity]. - (4) Referral An inspection may be made if safety or health violations were observed and referred by a Division employee; [or other] federal, state, or local government representative, or the media, based on [and] the nature and credibility of the allegations of the information indicates the referral's probable validity]. - (5) Programmed Inspections An inspection may be made by following the provisions in OAR 437-001-0057. - (6) Follow-up An inspection may be initiated when one or more of the following exists: - (a) [Shall be initiated when t] $\underline{\mathbf{T}}$ he employer requests removal of a [ $\underline{\mathbf{R}}$ ] $\underline{\mathbf{r}}$ ed [ $\underline{\mathbf{W}}$ ] $\underline{\mathbf{w}}$ arning [ $\underline{\mathbf{N}}$ ] $\underline{\mathbf{n}}$ otice[; or]. - (b) [Shall be initiated when a stay of correction or a]A variance request has been denied; or]. - (c) [May be initiated when a]An extension of time has been denied; or]. - (d) [May be initiated when t]The Division believes the employer [is]may not be in compliance [or to] with a previously cited violation, or needs monitoring as they progress towards correction of a violation; or needs monitoring as they progress towards - (e) [May be initiated when t]The employer is issued an [eitation with a correction] order to correct for one or more [serious] violations that if cited could be considered serious.
+- (1) Imminent danger An inspection should be made as soon as possible after the Division becomes aware of the condition, practice, or act that could reasonably be expected to immediately cause death or serious physical harm. - (2) Fatality, catastrophe or accident An inspection, if appropriate, should be made as soon as possible after the Division becomes aware of a fatality, catastrophe, or accident. - (3) Complaint An inspection may be initiated when the Division receives a complaint, based on the nature and credibility of the allegations. - (4) Referral An inspection may be made if safety or health violations were observed and referred by a Division employee; federal, state, or local government representative, or the media, based on the nature and credibility of the allegations. - (5) Programmed Inspections An inspection may be made by following the provisions in OAR 437-001-0057. - (6) Follow-up An inspection may be initiated when one or more of the following exists: - (a) The employer requests removal of a red warning notice. - (b) A variance request has been denied. - (c) An extension of time has been denied. - (d) The Division believes the employer may not be in compliance with a previously cited violation, or needs monitoring as they progress towards correction of a violation. - (e) The employer is issued an order to correct for one or more violations that if cited could be considered serious.

 ''' Stat.
-Auth.: ORS 654.025(2) and 656.726([3]4).
+Auth.: ORS 654.025(2) and 656.726(4).